Midsomer & Medieval Murders

 The family had more up and downs than the Blackpool Roller Coaster which, as you know, was until recently the tallest in the world.
 William's Dad was killed at the siege of Harfluer in the 100 Years War and his brother Michael copped it at Agincourt only a few months later.
 William himself survived long enough to be captured by Joan of Arc and imprisoned in France, but not before he had fathered an illegitimate child after a bit of nun-fun.

 Things didn’t get better for his brood.
 They were associated with the losing side in the Wars of the Roses and some also crossed the Channel.
 Their subsequent involvement in plots to invade England didn't endear them to Henry V111 and they never returned.
-The consolation prize came a century or so later William got a major role in Shakespeare's 'Henry V1'.
+The consolation prize came a century or so later when William got a major role in Shakespeare's 'Henry V1'.
 But the Bard didn't change the ending.

 Suffolk's execution